josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 During TypeScript conversion no changes are strictly necessary.
 But it may bea good idea to convert the unit test code into TypeScript as well.

-For instance, in the phone detail component spec, you can use ES2015 features like arrow functions and block-scoped variables and benefit from the type definitions of the AngularJS services you're consuming:
+For instance, in the phone detail component spec, you can use ES2015 features like arrow functions and block-scoped variables and benefit from the type definitions of the AngularJS services you are consuming:

 <code-example header="app/phone-detail/phone-detail.component.spec.ts" path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.spec.ts"></code-example>